 2. People with disabilities –

-Caste based marginalization is one of the most serious human rights issues in the world today, adversely affecting more than 260 million people mostly reside in India.
-Caste-based discrimination entails social and economic exclusion, segregation in housing, denial and restrictions of access to public and private services and employment, and enforcement of certain types of jobs on Dalits, resulting in a system of modern day slavery or bonded labour.
-However, in recent years due to affirmative action and legal protection, the intensity of caste based marginalization is reducing.
+Caste-based marginalization is one of the most serious human rights issues in the world today, adversely affecting more than 260 million people mostly reside in India.
+Caste-based discrimination entails social and economic exclusion, segregation in housing, denial, and restrictions of access to public and private services and employment, and enforcement of certain types of jobs on Dalits, resulting in a system of modern day slavery or bonded labor.
+However, in recent years due to affirmative action and legal protection, the intensity of caste-based marginalization is reducing.

 4. Scheduled Tribes –